 Key benefits of PPE:

-- Acts as a barrier between workers and hazards
+- Acts as a protective barrier against hazards

 Important Note: